yyin-talend/tdi-studio-se/PATCH_RELEASE_NOTE.md

 **NOTE**: For information on how to obtain this patch, reach out to your Support contact at Talend.
 ## Fixed issues <!-- mandatory -->
 This patch contains the following fixes:
-- TPS-3161 resolves issue on tBigQueryOutput (TBD-8708)
+- [7.1.1] tBigQueryBulkExec does not 'truncate' on Service Account auth (TDI-44454)
 ## Prerequisites <!-- mandatory -->
 Consider the following requirements for your system:
 - Talend Studio 7.1.1 must be installed.